FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 19th September 2016.md

 As the filling of the casual vacancy on the Council consequent on the election of

-former Councillor, Maria Byrne, to Seanad Éireann was deferred to the November Meeting,--- 3
+former Councillor, Maria Byrne, to Seanad Éireann was deferred to the November Meeting,
+---
+3

 the nomination of a replacement to the following Strategic Policy Committees was also